Underground Gas Storage Summary

 Liquefied Petroleum Gas Storage

-New York's three liquefied petroleum gas (LPG) underground storage facilities are located in Cortland, Steuben, and Schuyler counties.
-Inergy Midstream, LLC (Inergy) is the owner of the facility in Steuben County and TE Products Pipeline Company, LLC (TEPPCO) is the owner of the facilities in Cortland and Schuyler Counties.
+New York's three liquefied petroleum gas (LPG) underground storage facilities are located in Cortland, Steuben, and Schuyler Counties.
+Inergy Midstream, LLC is the owner of the facility in Steuben County and Enterprise Products Operating, LLC is the owner of the facilities in Cortland and Schuyler Counties.

 More about Underground Gas Storage Summary: